verb (used without object), brat·tled, brat·tling.

 Origin of brattle

 The meetinghouse was in Brattle Street, close by the barracks.Daughters of the Revolution and Their Times

-Member of the company of cadets, and a deacon of brattle Street church.
+Member of the company of cadets, and a deacon of Brattle Street church.Tea Leaves

-When Mr. Fenwick entered the kitchen, Mrs. brattle was sitting there alone.
+When Mr. Fenwick entered the kitchen, Mrs. Brattle was sitting there alone.